+\item \textbf{Opportunity: Privacy Preserving.} In the realm of privacy preservation for training LLMs, several techniques (e.g., text anonymization~\cite{pilan2022text} and differential privacy techniques~\cite{hassan2019differential}) have emerged.
+However, challenges persist, particularly regarding knowledge integrity; removing sensitive information may lead to the loss of critical context, potentially misleading LLMs.
+Research focused on balancing anonymization and utility is essential.
+Additionally, the complexity of multimodal data complicates effective anonymization across diverse data types, highlighting the need for dedicated multimodal privacy frameworks.

 \item \textbf{Opportunity: Bias Mitigation.} The first opportunity lies in enhancing methodologies for the detection and correction of biases in datasets.
-While significant progress has been made~\cite{park2018reducing,navigli2023biases,liu2022quantifying}, there is a continuous need for more sophisticated tools that can identify subtle and complex biases.
+While significant progress has been made~\cite{park2018reducing,navigli2023biases,liu2022quantifying,wang2024exploring}, there is a continuous need for more sophisticated tools that can identify subtle and complex biases.
 Another critical opportunity is to strike a balance between removing biases and maintaining the representativeness of datasets.
 This involves not only the removal of harmful biases but also ensuring that the diversity and richness of human experiences are accurately reflected in LLMs.

-\item \textbf{Opportunity: Detoxifying.} Cleaning datasets of toxic content requires not only sophisticated detection tools~\cite{kopf2024openassistant,zhang2024efficient,bespalov2023towards} but also a nuanced understanding of the mechanism what constitutes harm~\cite{welbl2021challenges,pavlopoulos2020toxicity,baldini2021your}, which can vary widely across different cultural and social contexts.
-Cross-cultural sensitivity presents an opportunity to create guidelines and frameworks that respect cultural differences while identifying universally harmful content. \end{itemize}
+\item \textbf{Opportunity: Detoxifying.} Cleaning datasets of toxic content such as hate speech, misinformation, and abusive language requires not only sophisticated detection tools~\cite{kopf2024openassistant,zhang2024efficient,bespalov2023towards} but also a nuanced understanding of the mechanism what constitutes harm~\cite{welbl2021challenges,pavlopoulos2020toxicity,baldini2021your}, which can vary widely across different cultural and social contexts.
+Cross-cultural sensitivity presents an opportunity to create guidelines and frameworks that respect cultural differences while identifying universally harmful content.